sagemathinc/cowasm/packages/dash/README.md

 at least for basic things, i.e., files in the current directory, though obviously not really complicated completions for subcommands.

+Note that dash is a sister to the /bin/sh in FreeBSD, and that shell does have completion, with the code [here](https://github.com/freebsd/freebsd-src/blob/main/bin/sh/histedit.c) so we might easily be able to port it over!

 ### [ ] Creating a file to redirect output to doesn't work

 This fails: